html-next/skyrocket/packages/schema/README.md

 If using `@skyrocketjs/ember` or `@skyrocketjs/compiler`
-you do not need to install or configure this plugin unless you have additional schema info you with to process and use.
+you do not need to install or configure this plugin unless you have additional schema info you wish to process and use.

 ## Overview